Samuel-Lubliner/local-library-django-tutorial/notes/3-Using-Models.md

 - one to many (ForeignKey)
 - many to many (ManyToManyField)

-Multiplicities: the maximum and minimum number of each model that may be present in the relationship.
+Multiplicities define the maximum and minimum number of each model that may be present in the relationship.

 ## Model definition

 Models:

 - Defined in `models.py`
-- Implemented as subclasses of `django.db.models.Model`
+- Extend `django.db.models.Model` class
 - Can include fields, methods and metadata

 ## Fields

-- A model has fields that represent columns in a database table.
+- Fields in a model represent columns in a database table.
 - Each record (row) in the table contains values for these fields.
-- Field types are assigned with classes, which determine the type of record that is used to store the data in the database.
+- Field types are designated using specific classes that define the type of data stored.
-- Field types can be used for HTML form validation.
+- Field types can also be used for HTML form validation.

 ## Field Arguments